 Insulting Criticism: “In Warsaw, a guy might leap out of his car and stomp up to your car.
 After I passed through an intersection with no traffic signs, a taxi driver followed me to where I parked a short distance away.
 He got out of his car and informed me most unpleasantly that I had turned when he had the right-of-way (and he was correct).
 In the worst case, a guy might even yank open your car door so that you better hear him rant about your driving.
 The insults get pretty creative (“if you are afraid to drive this expensive car, why don’t you buy yourself a wheelbarrow?!).”
 Laura, USA

 Italians of the North: How you think about Polish drivers depends on the country you come from.
-Italians or French will feel like home, while German, Swedish or Dutch visitors could be scared or, at least, angry.
-Poles represent the driving style of South Europe where the road bans should be obey but are often broken.
+Italians or French will feel at home, while German, Swedish, or Dutch visitors could be scared or, at least, angry.
+Poles represent the driving style of southern Europe where the road bans should be obeyed but are often broken.
 When another driver is doing some street tricks it is not seen as something very bad and usually is not stigmatized.
 Unless he is trying to push the car on your place.
-In this situation both drivers start “the male conversation.”
+In this situation, both drivers start “the male conversation.”

 “Bribe?
 No, thank you.”
 Drivers who break the speed limit risk a chat with the road police patrols.
 Fines are heavy and you’ll be crying seeing your wallet empty.
-Never propose a bribe to policemen, whatever you were told before going to Poland – it is NOT A GOOD IDEA and it is a crime.
-But you can always try to negotiate... especially women, who have a better chance to decreasing their fines. 😉
+Never propose a bribe to police officer, whatever you were told before going to Poland – it is NOT A GOOD IDEA, and it is a crime.
+But you can always try to negotiate… especially women, who have a better chance of decreasing their fines. 😉

-There are quite a lot automatic photo-radars.
+There are quite a lot of automatic photo-radars.
 Be aware.